-Physical therapist students

-Physical therapist assistant students from other disciplines or service departments (Please specify \\\\\)
+Physical therapist assistant students

-- 12. Identify the ratio of students to CIs for your clinical experience: - 1 student to 1 Cl 1 student to greater than 1 Cl 1 Cl to greater than1 student; Describe 2 students for 1 Cl for 5 weeks
+- from other disciplines or service departments (Please specify \\\\\) - 12.
+Identify the ratio of students to CIs for your clinical experience:

+1 student to 1 CI $\boxtimes$

-- 13. How did the clinical supervision ratio in Question #12 influence your learning experience?
-It was fine, we worked very well as a team for the 5 weeks, and after that it was fine having extra attention. - 14.
+- 1 student to greater than 1 CI - 1 CI to greater than1 student; Describe \\\\\ - 13.
+How did the clinical supervision ratio in Question #12 influence your learning experience?
+The ratio actually varied frequently as the PTs all took days off during the week resulting in the other student and myself switching CIs often and also frequently having a 2 student to 1 CI ratio. - 14.
 In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply)

-Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) CaridoPulm Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify

-15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. Free parking, cheap lunch in the caf, rent is not high in the area.
+(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) SLP - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify \\\\\ - 15.
+Please provide any logistical suggestions for this location that may be helpful to students in the future.
+Include costs, names of resources, housing, food, parking, etc. ID badges require a \$30 deposit.
+Hospital food is very good and relatively inexpensive.
+Parking is free.
+The other student received help finding housing from PTs.
+Housing is difficult to find on the Cape during the summer, so this is the thing students should be most aware of.